 7cost_budget_cents: 3.0

 8release_candidate: FalseThe failed release is deliberate: one run exceeds latency and cost budgets even though aggregate success reaches the threshold.
 These fixtures test controller behavior, not model quality.
-Replace them with held-out tickets, actual model calls, sandboxed tool results, and labeled policy outcomes before shipping.
+Replace them with held-out tasks, actual model calls, sandboxed tool results, and labeled policy outcomes before shipping.

 The next lesson introduces the Model Context Protocol (MCP).
 The mental model stays the same: model proposes a typed action and a trusted runtime decides whether to execute it.
 MCP standardizes how hosts discover and invoke externally provided capabilities.